Solar Power, Battery storage, Solar Hot Water and Heat Pump Frequently Asked Questions

 Operation, Cleaning and Maintenance

 Once installed, solar electricity generating systems are generally fully automatic systems and require no day to day input from the owner of the system.
-Once or twice a year the surface of the solar modules should be cleaned with water to remove any build up of dust or dirt.
+Once a year the surface of the solar modules should be cleaned with water to remove any build up of dust or dirt.

 Grid Shut-down / Battery Back-up Systems

+A grid-connected solar system will shut down during a grid blackout.
+This is so that power generated by the solar system isn’t fed back into a potentially damaged or faulty grid.
 But if you want, or need to power on when the grid goes down we can custom design and install a system with battery back-up to meet your needs.
+Battery storage systems are also a great way to save money on your electricity bills.

 Electricity Meters